Skip to main content

 Matthew O'Brien, MD

-Associate Professor, General Internal Medicine & Epidemiology
+Associate Professor of General Internal Medicine & Epidemiology

 Dr. O'Brien's work aims to eliminate health disparities in U.S. Latinos by examining the underlying causes and developing interventions to address them.
 Since 2007, he and his colleagues have focused on community health workers as a culturally-competent workforce to promote health and prevent disease in this population.
 Partnered closely with community-based organizations, they have developed and tested community health worker programs to prevent cancer, cardiovascular disease, and most recently diabetes.
 They conduct qualitative and epidemiologic studies to identify intervention targets in Latinos and develop our intervention approaches.
 Through advocacy and research efforts, they are also working to integrate community-based health resources with more traditional healthcare services and settings.